TrampyV/photobooth/README.md

 * Optional: [RPi.GPIO](https://pypi.python.org/pypi/RPi.GPIO) (0.5.11)
 * Optional: [gphoto2-cffi](https://github.com/jbaiter/gphoto2-cffi) or [Piggyphoto](https://github.com/alexdu/piggyphoto)

-RPi.GPIO is necessary to use external buttons as a trigger but it works just fine without.
+RPi.GPIO is necessary to use external buttons as a trigger but it works just fine without (only for 4 pictures then).
 Triggering is then only possible using touch screen / mouse or key 'c'.

 ### Hardware
 * [Raspberry Pi](https://www.raspberrypi.org/) (Any device able to run the software stack should work fine)
 * Camera supported by gPhoto.
 I've used a Canon EOS 500D.
-* Optional: External button that closes GPIO23 (pin 16) and GND.
+* Optional: External button that closes GPIO23 (pin 16) and GND to take 4 pictures and assemble them.
+* Optional: External button that closes GPIO17 (pin 11) and GND to take only one picture.

 ## Usage
 Simply download `photobooth.py` or clone the repository and run it.